 1. Cut emissions from fossil fuels.

 Technology to cut emissions from fossil fuels is available and must be used, and utilities must be forced to use it, whatever it may cost them.
-National emissions controls for coal, oil and gas are a necessity, not only for the sake of climate change, but simply to curb air pollution so fewer people suffer from asthma and other health problems related to poor air quality.
+National emissions controls for coal, oil and natural gas are a necessity, not only for the sake of climate change, but simply to curb air pollution so fewer people suffer from asthma and other health problems related to poor air quality.

 It’s ridiculous that we should have “orange”, “red” or even “purple” air quality days anymore.